 Bear Creek Lake Park

-- Description: A lower section with easy access and plenty of trout-holding water.
+- Description: Located downstream, this area offers easy access and ample trout-holding water.

 - Locals' Rating: ⭐⭐⭐½